zylee3/final_project/script/readme_script.txt

  _next: the "siblings" of this structure. (sub-linked list)
  character: the speaking character.
  text: the story context.
- next: go to the specified dialogue.
+ next: go to the specified dialogue or event.

+Find: To find how many structures of the specified name in the toml.
+ capacity: the maximum of the structures that can be placed.
+ count: the counts of structures found, negative for error.
+ ppvMatches: the pointer of the found structures.

+FullNameRecord: To find the structure of the specified name in a quicker way.
+(The structure is unique.)
- event: go to the specified event.
+ fullName: the specified name.
+ order: the order in the toml.
+ record: the pointer of the found structure.